BrunoARM/TravelsHotel/README.md

 # TravelsHotel

-A hotel landing page of a Hotel, Designed and implemented by me.
+A hotel landing page, designed and implemented by me.